 Josephine Ward Thomson Swann was a founding member of the Princeton Chapter of the Daughters of the American Revolution.
 Born in 1820 in Westchester County, New York, Swann was the daughter of Congressman Aaron Ward and Mary Lucy Watson; her maternal grandfather was Elkanah Watson, a Revolutionary War messenger for the American colonies.

 Swann’s first husband was John Renshaw Thomson, a U.S. Senator and College of New Jersey graduate.
-Their home was Thomson Hall, at 50 Stockton Street.
-After Senator Thomson’s death, the house was renamed Belgrade.
-Swann renovated it in the Victorian style; she continued to maintain it for the rest of her life.
-Upon her death in 1906, the property was bequeathed to Princeton Borough; Monument Hall and the Princeton Senior Resource Center stand there today.
+Their home was Belgrade, at 50 Stockton Street.
+After Senator Thomson’s death, Swann renovated it in the Victorian style; she continued to maintain it for the rest of her life.
+Upon her death in 1906, the property was bequeathed to Princeton Borough and the building renamed Thomson Hall.
+Monument Hall and the Princeton Senior Resource Center stand there today.
 She also left $325,000 to Princeton University to help found its Graduate School.

 Swann established the Princeton Chapter of the DAR in January 1893, and became its first Regent.
 Swann and her fellow members were essential in the preservation and restoration of Rockingham, George Washington’s final wartime headquarters.
 The Princeton Chapter dedicated a plaque at her grave in Princeton Cemetery in 2015.